haxtheweb/edtechjoker/draft-outline.md

   - Events have an order they take place in (another property, a Number)
 - Using these criteria, I want you to mock up 5 example event objects in JSON

+### Open Bonus +1%
+- create 2 input fields on the index.html demo page for long and lat
+- when these change and the user clicks a button that says "update" I want it to update the location on the map
+- This implies you did `Option 2` above (which is either assigned to you or you get bonus for also doing)

 ### Turning in options
 - No blog post this week, all code needs to be put in version control and pushed up to your repo we make in class
 - When you've completed the option in question and it's pushed up to github, drop a link to your repo in the #edtechjoker slack channel with a note indicating which option you did